 If you have flexibility with the pieces that you cover each term and aren’t following a specific artist rotation, the very easiest route to take is to probably buy sets that are professionally printed.
 There are a few of these that I know of, but if I’m missing one, please let me know!

 - Riverbend Press – Riverbend Press, the same place that offers The Cloud of Witness, also offers artist prints and some of them also include articles from The Parents Review or L’Umile Pianta that discuss those specific works of art.
 They include six pieces at $8, plus shipping, per set.

-- Simply Charlotte Mason – This is probably the most well-known source for Charlotte Mason picture study prints as they offer their Picture Study Portfolios.
+- Simply Charlotte Mason – This is probably the most well-known source for Charlotte Mason picture study prints as they also offer their Picture Study Portfolios.
 They sell individual sets of 8 prints for $9.95 plus shipping, or you can buy an entire kit that includes a book about the artist and each piece as well as the prints for $18.95 plus shipping.

 And finally, another option that I know many homeschool moms used before the advent of the internet was finding large-format art books and picking pieces to study from those.
 These can often be found in the bargain section at Barnes and Noble or through used book sites (bookfinder.com is an excellent way to search most of them at the same time!).
 Often, when I’m working on a Picture Study Aid and find a book from the library that I need longer than I’m allowed to borrow, I’ll buy a used copy and the prices are generally pretty reasonable.

 Another option is also old textbooks as they are usually very high-quality, contain many different options from which to choose, and can be very affordable as, in my experience, college professors like to make you buy newly-published, $150 art history books every semester that you’ll have to sell back later, which means someone else gets deal. 😉